 Source: FactSet, US Bureau of Economic Analysis, as of 1/14/2020.

-Another important consideration is whether the president’s party also controls Congress.
+Another important consideration is the partisan composition of Congress.
 The makeup of the House of Representatives and Senate can determine how much a president is actually able to accomplish.
-When you analyze returns based on which party held Congress, in addition to the presidency, the data become even more unclear as to whether one party is better for stocks.
+When you analyze returns based on which party held Congress, in addition to the presidency, the data become even less clear as to whether one party is better for stocks.
 No matter your political preference, allowing your view of one party or another to influence your investment decisions can be dangerous.

 Following the election, markets usually follow a trend we call the “Perverse Inverse.”
-When a Republican wins, stocks typically do wonderfully during the election year, cheered by the GOP’s pro-business reputation.
-A Democratic victory means muted market returns during the election year as folks fear a tough business environment.
-These are just perceptions—we aren’t saying these reputations always match reality.
-But markets move, always, on changes in relative expectations.
+When a Republican wins, stocks often perform above average in the election year, boosted by the GOP’s pro-business reputation.
+A Democratic victory often means muted market returns during the election year as folks fear a tough business environment.
+These are just common investor perceptions—we aren’t saying these reputations always match reality.
+But markets move on changes in relative expectations.

 This phenomenon reverses the following year.
 When a Republican administration is inaugurated, elevated sentiment tees up high expectations—which often leave investors disappointed when the president inevitably begins to moderate or gridlock blocks big changes.
 A Democratic president also moderates upon entering the White House, but that reality usually exceeds investors’ dour expectations.
 Zoom out, however, and returns over this two-year stretch show no significant party favoritism.
 It is merely a matter of when the returns come.